SpongePowered/SpongeDocs/source/plugin/basics/commands.rst

 The ``CommandService`` stands as the manager for watching what commands get typed into chat, and redirecting them to the right command handler.
 To register your command, use the method ``CommandService.register()``, passing your plugin, an instance of the command, and any needed aliases as parameters.

 Usually you want to register your commands when the ``PreInitializationEvent`` is called.
+If you are registering the commands from the main plugin class, use ``this`` as the ``plugin`` parameter.

 .. code-block:: java

     import org.spongepowered.api.service.command.CommandService;

     CommandService cmdService = game.getCommandDispatcher();
-    cmdService.register(plugin, myCommandSpec, "alias1", "alias2", "alias3");
+    cmdService.register(this, myCommandSpec, "alias1", "alias2", "alias3");

 .. note::